 Hatcheries.
-Google ‘chicken hatcheries’ and start from there.
+Have a look through our Breeder and Hatchery Index and or browse through the Chicken Breeders & Hatcheries forum section.
 McMurray Hatchery, Ideal, Mt.
-Healthy and Meyer are the most well-known; however, you’ll also find links to smaller hatcheries around the country as well.
+Healthy and Meyer are some of the most well-known; however, you’ll also find smaller hatcheries around the country as well.
 Some only deal in chicks, which are mailed via US Postal Service, while some sell hatching eggs as well.
 Again, check to see that the hatchery you choose posts their health information prominently.
 If you’re looking for a certain breed of chicken—particularly the more exotic breeds—you’re most likely to find them from a hatchery.

 Local establishments, such as feed and ranch supply stores.
 Once upon a time, feed stores that sold chicks only carried one breed—such as the Leghorns that my grandmother bought in the ‘60’s.
 Today, these establishments offer several of the best-loved breeds in the spring—Buff Orpingtons, Barred Rocks and Rhode Island Reds seem to be the most popular at my feed store these days.
 Feed store employees are a great resource for chicken information, too.